ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11. Script that counts the number of directories and sub-directories in the current directory.
+12. Script that displays the 10 newest files in the current direcrtory.